copenlu/academic-kickstart/content/people/anna/index.md

 role = "Visiting Student"

 # Short bio (displayed in user profile at end of posts)
-bio = "Anna is a visiting master's student from the University of Udine, Italy.
+bio = "Anna was a visiting master's student from the University of Udine, Italy.
 Her research focuses on factuality and iterative refinement in LLMs, with a particular interest in fact-checking tasks."

 # External website link
 external_link = "https://www.linkedin.com/in/anna-sacchet-a0657518a/"

 # Date this page was created.
 Entries are sorted by most recent one.
-date = 2017-12-24T16:07:01
+date = 2026-06-30T16:07:01

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Members"]
+tags = ["Alumni"]

 # Social/Academic Networking
 #